Penetration Testing

 How do I choose a penetration test vendor?

 Cyber security is an arms race between white-hat and black-hat hackers.
-Successful penetration testing depends on having a team who can simulate the technical competence and creativity of cybercriminals in the real world, to make sure your business stays one step ahead.
+Successful penetration testing depends on having a team who can simulate the technical competence and creativity of cyber criminals in the real world, to make sure your business stays one step ahead.

 Penetration testers should have experience and expertise in the area of specialisation.
 As your security consultant, they should always offer manual testing, to identify any false positives that an automated scan may pick up.